w3c/window-management/EXPLAINER_initiating_multi_screen_experiences.md

 [waives its activation requirement](https://fullscreen.spec.whatwg.org/#dom-element-requestfullscreen) on user generated orientation changes.

-Note: the `window-placement` permission is requested earlier, as needed, by [`Window.getScreenDetails()`](https://w3c.github.io/window-placement/#dom-window-getscreendetails), before scripts can request fullscreen (or open a popup) on a specific screen.
+Note: the `window-management` permission is requested earlier, as needed, by [`Window.getScreenDetails()`](https://w3c.github.io/window-placement/#dom-window-getscreendetails), before scripts can request fullscreen (or open a popup) on a specific screen.
 So it is expected that scripts making these requests already have permission.